2. Accessible Employment Standard

 The Accessibility Standard for Employment, the second of the five standards within this legislation, was enacted May 1, 2019, as the Accessible Employment Standard Regulation.
-By May 1, 2021, all universities and colleges are required to have established and implemented processes and procedures which align with this standard.
+By May 1, 2021, all universities and colleges established and implemented processes and procedures which align with this standard.

 The core aspects of this standard include:

 - Collecting Workplace Emergency Response Information in order to create and implement Emergency Response Plans for those with accessibility concerns;

 - Reducing barriers within the recruitment process [from vacancy posting to offer of employment, providing employment policies for all staff] by making each phase accessible;

 - Educating and training of employees with respect to accessibility in employment [Duty to Accommodate, Return to Work plans, Accessibility and Career Development].

-As of May 1, 2020, Brandon University is required to implement an Emergency Response Planning process for faculty, staff and students who require assistance during an emergency.
+Brandon University has implemented an Emergency Response Planning process for faculty, staff and students who require assistance during an emergency.

-We will also continue to focus on reducing barriers to the recruitment process and will be offering information sessions on a variety of the accessible employment topics identified in the legislation.
+We continue to focus on reducing barriers to the recruitment process and will be offering information sessions on a variety of the accessible employment topics identified in the legislation.